-As a result, Metro Exodus steers the franchise in an innovative new direction by devoting a few significant chapters to open environments in the style of a sandbox game, within which players are free to roam, investigate non-essential points of interest, and continue along the primary narrative path.
+Metro Exodus steers the franchise in an innovative new direction by devoting a few significant chapters to open environments in the style of a sandbox game, within which players are free to roam, investigate non-essential points of interest, and continue along the primary narrative path.

 Despite the inclusion of open areas, the gameplay in Exodus is quite similar to that of the other games in the series, and for the most part, it capitalizes on the qualities that have made the series so successful.
 When you are up against human foes, stages that have been meticulously designed achieve a balance between the flexibility of approach and the linear, targeted pathways to goals, so producing a smooth flow inside missions.

 You have complete choice over the manner in which you wish to engage in combat, thanks to all of these weapon improvements.
 A janky Kalashnikov may be transformed into a lethal assault rifle thanks to the huge array of modification choices that are available.

 Similarly, a dinky revolver can be transformed into a powerful long-range weapon.
 It is a pleasant mechanism that adds an extra layer of complexity to the gameplay of gunplay.
 You always have the option to modify items by utilizing the items in your bag, allowing you the flexibility to adjust to new circumstances as they appear.

 However, the precise narrative strands that will be followed may alter, and Metro’s morality system will be making a comeback.
 This system will covertly judge your behavior without openly disclosing itself.
 The fact that it does not always drive you into a non-lethal strategy is something that should be emphasized.